Website of the project Luciole

 As a result of this project, three reading tests based studies have been or are currently being carried out with visually impaired students or adults:

-− In the DIPHE laboratory, University Lumière Lyon 2 [study completed, currently being published]
+− In the DIPHE laboratory, University Lumière Lyon 2 [study completed, published]

-− In the CTRDV's ophthalmological assessment [study completed]
+− In the CTRDV's ophthalmological assessment [study completed, partially published]

 − As part of the ISTR's graduation project, Department of Orthoptics, University Lyon 1 [study completed]